-If a National Dog Racing Museum is to be opened in the UK, then we really need to act quickly! with so many private collections of greyhound memorabilia going to waste and numerous old trophies and salvers being melted down purely for scrap value, then we can all see that time's running out for racing historians and fans!
+If a National Dog Racing Museum is to be opened here in England, then we really need to act quickly! with so many private collections of greyhound memorabilia going to waste and numerous old trophies and salvers being melted down purely for scrap value, then we can all see that time's running out for racing historians and fans!

 Many thanks must go to everybody who attended and supported the "Show of Passion" held at City Hall 17/02/14 in their efforts to retain racing at Wimbledon and furthermore, I pledge my own support to Paschal Taggart in his bid to transform the stadium and keep dog racing alive in London!
 Special praise must go to Diane McLean the main organiser of the WWW - WE WANT WIMBLEDON campaign, as the "1928 Night of Passion" was later held at 'Plough Lane' 20/05/14 in recognition of the 86 years the track had been operating.
 Another big thank you goes to Paddy Ryan the former boss of Shelbourne Park who organised the follow up gathering "Show of Passion 2" held in Dublin on the eve of the 2014 Irish Derby final.

 Oxford Thanks again to Kevin Boothby the "Sandy Lane" track in Cowley, Oxfordshire is opened and granted a new Cat 1 Puppy Competition 02/09/22.

 Suffolk Downs Thanks to promoter Kevin Boothby the greyhound track just outside Newmarket in Mildenhall, Suffolk is re-opened 08/02/22.

 Ystrad Mynach Welsh greyhound racing receives a boost as new owner Dave Barclay says track will re-open in second half of next year!
 01/12/21.

 Towcester given green light from Greyhound Board of Great Britain to host the StarSports English Derby for the next five years!
 01/09/21.